-The point is that by putting something down on the page you are, as a writer, moving your work forwards, creating ideas, somewhere to go, the point of the exercise is not, at this moment. to worry about misspellings, grammar, syntax or any other errors you may include along the way, but to put the idea down in some way, it is far from the final publication.
-This is all about, getting the core of an idea down on paper, the second stage allows you to build from there.
-Once the idea is written there is one key aspect to consider, you no longer have a blank page to fight with.
+The point is that by putting something down on the page you are, as a writer, moving your work forwards.
+Creating ideas, creating somewhere to go.
+The point of this exercise is not to worry about misspellings, grammar, syntax or any other errors you may include along the way.
+Put the idea down in some way, you are not seeking to please a publisher.
+Far from it.
+This is all about, getting the core of an idea down on paper.
+If an idea is worthy you can build it from there.
+Once written, there is one key aspect to consider, you no longer have a blank page to fight with.

 Daily Exercise for the Mind

-It is like a word-sprint, the exercise being to get as many words as you can down on the page.
+It is like a word-sprint.
+The function, to get as many words as you can down on the page.
 The writer may stray off topic in any numbers of directions.
-The point about going off topic is that it can allow the writer to get through whatever is blocking their forward motion, the thoughts lead where they may and often that is back to the starting point, this time armed with a new perspective.
+This doesn’t matter.
+The point about going off topic is that it can allow the writer to get through whatever is blocking their forward motion.
+Thoughts lead where they may and often that is back to the starting point, this time armed with a new perspective, via a tangential arc.

 The National Novel Writing Month contest also recommend 30 minute ‘sprints’ as a method of getting your work moving, they also recommend that you get involved with other authors on social media and share how your sprints progress through the month.